offbynull/learn/Math/input/input.md

 When using words, division is typically represented using the following syntax:

+* division -- e.g. the division of 3 and 15
 * `{bm} divide` -- e.g. divide 3 by 15
 * `{bm} divided by/(divided by|divide by)/i` -- e.g. 3 divided by 15
 * `{bm} divided into` -- e.g. 15 divided into 3